prasifka/prach_dclink/README.md

    Upload the script to your servers `/resources/` folder

 3. **Start the script:**
-   Start the script by restarting your server or by using
+   Start the script by restarting your server or by using the ensure command
    ```bash
    ensure prach_dclink